 The applies to anyone aged 18 and over who:

 - suffers from a mental disorder or disability of the mind.
-This includes dementia or a profound learning disability and
+This includes dementia or a profound learning disability

 - lacks the capacity to give informed consent to the arrangements made for their care and/or treatment